-Our location in Southern Colorado offers easy access to many scenic Colorado trails and we invite you to join one of our guides for a daily hike.
+Our location in Southern Colorado offers easy access to many scenic Colorado trails, both on the ranch property as well as the national forest.
 To the west and south of us, trails lead upward into the million acre Rio Grande National Forest above the Goose Creek Valley, affording spectacular views of the La Garita mountains to the north and the awesome cliffs of the Palisades towering over the Rio Grande Rift.
-Whether you’re an experienced hiker or new to the trails, our guides are available to lead you through miles of mountain forests, spectacular scenery, and breathtaking views.
+Every trail at the ranch will lead you through miles of mountain forests, spectacular scenery, and breathtaking views.

-During your stay hikes are offered throughout the day, giving you the opportunity to relax and enjoy other activities on the ranch at your leisure.
+During your stay, guided hikes are offered daily, giving you the opportunity to relax and enjoy other activities on the ranch at your leisure.
 These guided hikes can be anywhere from a 45 minute nature walk, a three hour picnic hike to the alpine meadows of the Weminuche Wilderness, or a seven hour round trip hike to Ute peak, the highest peak on the Ranch.
-With the vast network of trails outside our front door, we’re able to match trails to our guests’ abilities, from a those looking for a stroll to the more strenuous “summiteer.”
+With the vast network of trails outside our front door, we’re able to match trails to our guests’ abilities and goals.
 We recommend that you come prepared to take advantage of the opportunity to hike the trails with our guides.

 What to bring: